 Edinger died later that morning in the hospital.
 Elford died on June 23, 1917.
 The injured Brown was arrested at the scene.

 Brown, who was born in Virginia and worked as a chauffeur for department store-magnate Edgar Kaufmann, was convicted of first-degree murder in Elford’s death and second-degree murder in Edinger’s death on February 25, 1918.
 Police witnesses testified that Brown had confessed to the crime.
 The lesser conviction in Edinger’s death was due to some question as to whether Brown or Hamilton fired the fatal shot.

 On appeal, Brown focused primarily on the prejudicial effect of testimony that he was an Army deserter.
 The Pennsylvania Supreme Court (Commonwealth v.
 Brown, 264 Pa.
 85, 1919) rejected that argument and Brown’s appeal.
 After several respites to consider pleas to spare Brown, the Pardon Board also ultimately rejected his case.

-Amidst a backdrop of the US entrance into World War I and the brief and bitter war that followed, the killing of a police officer by a Black man received remarkably little attention.
+Against the backdrop of the US entrance into World War I, the killing of a police officer by a Black man received remarkably little attention.